guodong60/H2GraphSum/README.md

 # Dataset

-The whole datasets of Python and Java can be downloaded from [[Google Drive]https://drive.google.com/drive/folders/1kl8VBLxbVJUvV3aEF-Nx659d7Rkz86_Z?usp=drive_link.
+The whole datasets of Python and Java can be downloaded from [Google Drive](https://drive.google.com/file/d/1DC-7QXF-ogM7AhstgfiANPiOFIhJ9kCZ/view?usp=drive_link).

 **Note that:**